RAIK283H/pathfinding-code-bthimjon/README.md

 In scoreboard I added the time it takes for the player to move to each individual node This allows players to see how long in real time it takes for the player to travel between nodes

+I used heapq to implement my priority queue for extra credit.